-• 4 homebuyers
+• 0 homebuyers

+Responsible Organization:

+To be determined

+NSP3 INFORMATION BY ACTIVITY

 Activity Name: Purchase and rehabilitate homes to benefit households below 50% AMI.
 Uses: (B) Purchase and rehabilitate homes and residential properties that have been abandoned or foreclosed upon, in order to sell, rent, or redevelop such homes and properties for families below 50% AMI (25% Set-Aside).

-24 CFR 570.201 (a) Acquisition, (b) Disposition, (i) Relocation, and (n) Direct homeownership assistance (as modified below);

-24 CFR 570.202 eligible rehabilitation and preservation activities for homes and other residential properties.
+CDBG eligible Activi ty: - 24 CFR 570.201 (a) Acquisition, (b) Disposition, (i) Relocation, and (n) Direct homeownership assistance (as modified below); 24 CFR 570.202 eligible rehabilitation and preservation activities for homes and other residential properties.
 HUD notes that any of the activities listed above may include required homebuyer counseling as an activity delivery cost.

-National Objective: Low-Income Housing to Meet 25% Set-Aside (LH25)
+National Objective: I Low-Income Housing to Meet 25% Set-Aside (LH25) Activity Description: